SirPhemmiey/hack-a-j/README.md

 `DELETE /api/v1/deleteRecord/<recordId>`

-Authentication required, deletes an record from the database
+Authentication required, deletes a record from the database

+### Running Test

+* Run the command `yarn test` OR `npm test` to run the test